bo-yang/bo-yang.github.io/_posts/2015-08-31-centos7-install-tftp-server.md

 If the TFTP write is off as shown above, enable it with `setsebool` command:

-    [root@localhost bobyan]# setsebool -P tftp_anon_write 1
+    [root@localhost bobyan]# sudo setsebool -P tftp_anon_write 1
-    [root@localhost bobyan]# setsebool -P tftp_home_dir 1
+    [root@localhost bobyan]# sudo setsebool -P tftp_home_dir 1

 Above changes to SELinux are permanent, so no need to change any SELinux config files any more.

 ### 4. Configure `firewalld`

-Unlike CentOS 6.x, the `firewalld` is used to replace `iptables` as default firewall in CentOS 7.
-Fortunately, `iptable` config file `/etc/sysconfig/iptables` is also used by `firewalld`.
-So to allow TFTP services, following line should be added to `/etc/sysconfig/iptables`
+Unlike CentOS 6.x, the `firewalld` is used to replace `iptables` as default firewall in CentOS 7. ~~Fortunately, `iptable` config file `/etc/sysconfig/iptables` is also used by `firewalld`.
+So to allow TFTP services, following line should be added to `/etc/sysconfig/iptables`~~

     -A INPUT -m state --state NEW -m udp -p udp -m udp --dport 69 -j ACCEPT

+To allow TFTP port in `firewalld`, run command

+    sudo firewall-cmd --permanent --add-port=69/udp

+To allow TFTP service:

+    sudo firewall-cmd --zone=public --add-service=tftp --permanent

+Where the `--permanent` option is used to permanently enable the TFTP port.

 Then restart `firewalld` using command `firewall-cmd --reload`.

-A more standard way to allow TFTP is to use `firewall-cmd` command:

-    firewall-cmd --zone=public --add-service=tftp --permanent

-Where the `--permanent` option is used to permanently enable the TFTP port.
-Command `firewall-cmd --reload` is needed every time changing the firewall config.
+Actually this command is needed every time changing the firewall config.

 To check the status or enable `firewalld`, following commands can be used: